[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Camera Obscura

-This museum is a multi story museum dedicated to illusion and tricks of the eye.
+This museum is a multi-story museum dedicated to the illusion and tricks of the eye.
 It features a camera obscura on the top floor.
 The camera obscura was the most fascinating part of the museum, but the other floors offered plenty for my kids to do.
-The attractions included a mirror maze, an optical vortex, science displays, and lots of hands on entertainment.
-The camera obscura is over 100 years old, and is able to project Edinburgh on to a drum like surface in the center of a darkened room.
+The attractions included a mirror maze, an optical vortex, science displays, and lots of hands-on entertainment.
+The camera obscura is over 100 years old and is able to project Edinburgh onto a drum-like surface in the center of a darkened room.
 The guide for the camera obscura was well suited to kids and let them take turns “splatting” visitors to Edinburgh castle with the use of a notecard.

 Tip:

-The view of Edinburgh from the roof of the museum were the best we saw the entire time we were in the city.
+The view of Edinburgh from the roof of the museum was the best we saw the entire time we were in the city.

 Palace of Holyroodhouse

 The queen’s official Scottish residence was once the residence of Mary Queen of Scots.
-The tour features many of the rooms that housed Mary Queen of Scots and her court.
-There is an audio tour for the palace, and in addition there were costumed actors in Mary Queen of Scots rooms.
+The tour features many rooms that housed Mary Queen of Scots and her court.
+There was an audio tour of the palace, and in addition, there were costumed actors in Mary Queen of Scots’ rooms.
 They were enchanting.
-They interacted with the guests as if we were modern day visitors to the court.
-The kids didn’t seem to mind this tour because they had an audio headset to play with and they raced each other to see who would get ahead to the next track first.
+They interacted with the guests as if we were modern-day visitors to the court.
+The kids didn’t seem to mind this tour because they had an audio headset to play with, and they raced each other to see who would get ahead to the next track first.

 Plan on an hour or two.